dronesflier/rss_kindle/README.md

 - **Add Feed**: Enter the RSS feed URL and click the "Add Feed" button.
 - **View Entries**: Choose between "Unified Feed" and "Grouped Feeds" from the navigation bar.
 - **Remove Feed**: In the "Grouped Feeds" view, click the "Remove" button next to the feed name.

+### Bugs:
+- ***Incorrect size**: I tested this application on a kindle PaperWhite 7th Gen, and the web browser is a bit buggy; you need to sometimes when loading the page zoom in once by pinching and then out again to get the proper zoom

 ### Contributing: